 Why did I start ‘stress less, relax to the max’?

-On May 31st 2015 I boarded a 1 way flight to Darwin, Australia and the rest is kinda history, until 1st June 2017 when I handed my notice in at my full time job in London.
-I had no idea how i’d pay off my monthly outgoings, but I didn’t even think about that, I just knew I had a mission to get woking on.
-November 7th that year was when it all started and I taught my first ever ‘stress less, relax to the max’ female only meditation session.
+On May 31st 2015 I boarded a 1 way flight to Darwin, Australia to figure out exactly ‘what makes me tick’ 01 June 2017 I hand in my notice at my full time job in London, to put what i’d learned into practice.
+November 7th 2017 was when it all started and I taught my first ever ‘stress less, relax to the max’ female only meditation session.

 Some 5,000 years ago in India, The Bhagavad-gita was born and then came Yoga…

 In Sanskrit, (Mother of all Indian language) ‘Dhyana’ in English means ‘Meditation’ which is the 7th limb of ‘Yoga’